aantipov/moiva-blog/content/post/2021-04-13-report-q1-2021-js-frameworks.md

 ## Awards
 - [Vue](https://github.com/vuejs/vue) with 182K stars is a winner in "*Stars*" metric.
 [React](https://github.com/facebook/react) is lagging behind a bit with 167K stars.
 - [React](https://github.com/facebook/react) is a winner in "*New Stars*" metric and got 5.5k stars in Q1 2021.
 [Svelte](https://github.com/sveltejs/svelte) with 5.3k stars stays close.
-- [Alpine.js](https://github.com/alpinejs/alpine) got a biggest increase in stars - 21%.
+- [Alpine.js](https://github.com/alpinejs/alpine) got the biggest relative increase in stars - 21%.
-- [React](https://github.com/facebook/react) was downloaded 42M times on average every month.
-No one can compete with React here.
+- [React](https://github.com/facebook/react) was being downloaded 42M times on average every month.
+No one could compete with React here.
 The closest [Angular](https://github.com/angular/angular) has "only" 10M downloads.
 - [Solid](https://github.com/ryansolid/solid) got 205% increase in NPM downloads and is a winner in the category.
 [Alpine.js](https://github.com/alpinejs/alpine) and [Inferno](https://github.com/infernojs/inferno) with 65% increase share 2nd and 3rd places.
 - [Angular](https://github.com/angular/angular) is a certain leader in "*Commits*" and "*Contributors*" categories.
 Its repository got 709 commits from 30 contributors.
 - [Marko](https://github.com/marko-js/marko) released 41 versions of its NPM package and became a winner in "*Releases*" category.